nullikacademy/custom-lobechat/contributing/Basic/Contributing-Guidelines.md

 ## Code Style

-In LobeChat, we use the `@lobehub/lint` package to maintain a unified code style.
+In OpenGPT, we use the `@lobehub/lint` package to maintain a unified code style.
 This package incorporates configurations for `ESLint`, `Prettier`, `remarklint`, and `stylelint` to ensure that our JavaScript, Markdown, and CSS files adhere to the same coding standards.

 ### ESLint